zbrad/zbrad.github.io/about/index.md

 ---
 layout: page
-title: About the Jekyll Theme
+title: About the HPSTR Theme
 image:
   feature: abstract-5.jpg
   credit: dargadgetz
   creditlink: http://www.dargadgetz.com/ios-7-abstract-wallpaper-pack-for-iphone-5-and-ipod-touch-retina/
 comments: false
-modified: 2014-12-24
+modified: 2014-02-23
 ---

 They say three times the charm, so here is another free responsive Jekyll blog theme for you.
 I've learned a ton since open sourcing my first two themes [on Github](http://github.com/mmistakes), and wanted to try a few new things this time around.